Hands-On Gets a Thumbs Up

 Parents noticed the changes as well.
 The mother of one eight-grader was brimming with enthusiasm, “My daughter was rarely excited about anything that happened in school.
 With STEM Week, she came home every day, saying ‘Ma, guess what!’
 She was very proud of herself; she was engaged; she was speaking in class; she even wants to sign up for some of the new STEM-related electives they’re offering.
 I just wish the school had been doing this all along.
 I’m so happy.
 She’s so happy!”

 Marjorie Soto is already way ahead of them; she saw how STEM Week changed her students.
-“It stayed with them for the rest of the school year,” she says, “Kids walked a little taller,
+“It stayed with them for the rest of the school year,” she says, “Kids walked a little taller, listened a little bit harder.
+I could see them imagining their own future.”

 “I want this program to start in the fifth grade,” she says, “and I want it to last all year.”